Note: Our Diversity reporting tool is currently available to HR Advice customers.

 Step 1/3 - Announcing your intentions

 Asking the team for this kind of information is something best approached carefully and deliberately.
 For this reason we recommend you begin by announcing your intentions to collect this information, giving everyone plenty of time (we recommend 2 weeks) to understand what you're asking for and why; as well as to ask any questions they have about how this information will be used.
-We provide a templated message in the Diversity information settings if you're not sure of the right words to use.
+We provide a templated message on the diversity homepage to help explain the process.

 Step 2/3 - Switching on diversity information

 The next step is pretty straightforward: simply switch on diversity information collection for everyone in the company.
-You can find this option in Company Information Settings, under the Diversity Data section:
+This is done from the diversity homepage.

 Reporting on your Team's Diversity

-You may not be able to report in much detail across all categories of information because too few people have identified under a certain category - this is to protect those individuals' anonymity.
+Otherwise, that category will be shown as unavailable.
+You may not be able to report in much detail across all demographics because too few people have identified under a certain category - this is to protect those individuals' anonymity.

-If you're having trouble interpreting the results of your diversity report then you can talk to your advisor about drawing out insights and designing strategies to improve the diversity, equity and inclusion of your company culture.
+If you're having trouble interpreting the results of your diversity report then you can talk to your advisor about drawing out insights and designing strategies to improve the diversity, equity and inclusion at your company.

 When you've pulled all of the insights you can from the information - share them with the whole team!
 They made it possible and so they deserve to know about the fruits of their labour :) Being transparent with the data, as well as the strategies you are implementing as a result also builds a sense of shared ownership and accountability within the business, and makes clear that the information was not gathered only as a form of box ticking, but instead as a catalyst for meaningful change.